jasmineb003/music-recommendation-system/README.md

 4. Run the http://127.0.0.1:5000

 ## Results
-Refer to the screenshots file for the expected outcome of the system
+Download the screenshots file for the expected outcome of the system